Mactych/node-server/readme.md

 # Node-Server Framework
-This was built to be as performant and straightforward as possible whilst keeping your applications happy since this framework extends the built-in HTTP server.
+This was built to be as performant and straightforward as possible whilst keeping your applications running smoothly since this framework extends the built-in HTTP server.

 ## How to use
 Firstly declare the server class, example below.